-Professor Robinson's current teaching interests include marketing management, marketing strategy, and new product development.
-His current research focuses on order of market entry and product innovation.
-His publication credits include "Entry for Supermarket Feature Me-Too Brands: An Empirical Explanation of Incidence and Timing," with Ian Sinapuelas in Marketing Letters (2009), 20, 183-196; "Survival Determinants for Online Retailers", with Ralitza Nikolaeva, Manohar Kalwani,
+Professor Robinson's current teaching interests include marketing management and new product development.
+His current research focuses on the stock market's ability to accurately value advertising spending and on using advertising to manage earnings.

+Recent publications include "Entry for Supermarket Feature Me-Too Brands: An Empirical Explanation of Incidence and Timing," with Ian Sinapuelas in Marketing Letters (2009); "Survival Determinants for Online Retailers", with Ralitza Nikolaeva, Manohar Kalwani,

-and S. Sriram in Review of Marketing Science (2009), Article 1; "Market Pioneer and Early Follower Survival Risks: A Contingency Analysis of Really New versus Incrementally New Products," with Sungwook Min and Manohar Kalwani in Journal of Marketing (2006), 15-33; "Is the First to Market the
+and S. Sriram in Review of Marketing Science (2009); "Market Pioneer and Early Follower Survival Risks: A Contingency Analysis of Really New versus Incrementally New Products," with Sungwook Min and Manohar Kalwani in Journal of Marketing (2006); "Is the First

-in the Marketing Science Institute's Empirical Generalizations About Marketing Impact in both the 2009 and 2015 editions.
+projects are summarized in the Marketing Science Institute's Empirical Generalizations About Marketing Impact in both the 2009 and 2015 editions.
 Out of more than 5000 papers published in leading marketing journals, his research on market pioneers and market

 share is listed in the top 50 for its impact on the field.

 Professor Robinson was a member of the Krannert faculty from 1983-86.
 In 1986-89 he was an assistant and associate professor at the University of Rochester.
 From 1989-96 he was associate professor at the University of Michigan.
 Professor Robinson returned

 to the Krannert School of Management in 1996.
 He is on the editorial board of the

 Strategic Management Journal and the Journal of the Academy of Marketing Science.